March 30, 2021

 What is it?

 A frozen shoulder will cause constant pain, even when you’re resting it.
 The pain may be throughout the shoulder (front, back and side).
-It will gradually become more stiff.
+It will gradually become stiffer.
 People with frozen shoulder are often unable to raise their arms higher than shoulder level, or behind their back.
 Pain can vary, but it is usually dull at rest and sharp with motion, with constant pain early on.
 Over time, the pain gradually resolves first, followed by the stiffness.

 Who is most at risk?

 Frozen shoulder is more common in women than in men.
-Those at higher risk include people with diabetes or thyroid disease; and those in their 40s to 60s.
+Those at higher risk include people with diabetes or thyroid disease and those in their 40s to 60s.
 It may be associated with trauma but can occur spontaneously.

 What’s the treatment?

-Most cases of frozen shoulder resolve on their own, but may take more than a year in severe instances.
+Most cases of frozen shoulder resolve on their own but may take more than a year in severe instances.
 Treatment typically involves oral anti-inflammatory medication, physical therapy and/or a steroid injection into the joint.
 In some cases, manipulating the shoulder under anesthesia — where a doctor moves the arm while the patient is asleep — can speed the recovery of motion.
 Occasionally a surgical arthroscopic capsular release can break up scar tissue in the joint.

 Keeping shoulders pain-free

-The best way to avoid painful shoulder problems is to keep the joint flexible and build strength in the muscles around the shoulder (the rotator cuff, deltoid and trapezius muscles).
-Good posture is also vital.
-A regular workout program including exercises such as rows, pull-downs, internal and external rotation of the shoulder is good maintenance, Bowman added.
+A regular workout program including exercises such as rows and internal and external rotation of the shoulder is good maintenance, Bowman said.
 These conditioning exercises can help.
-A personal trainer or physical therapist (or even Google or YouTube) can be a good place to start, and help you perform the exercises with the proper form.
-If your symptoms persist, the shoulder experts at Vanderbilt Orthopaedics can help.
+A personal trainer or physical therapist (or even Google or YouTube) can be a good place to start and will help you perform the exercises with the proper form.

 Suffering from chronic shoulder pain?
 The specialists at Vanderbilt Orthopaedics can help you get back to doing the things you love, pain-free.